sangkeun00/PyTorch-IWSLT/README.md

 python -m src.trainer --gpu 0 --enc-layernorm-before --dec-layernorm-before --label-smoothing 0.1
 ```

-For the learning purpose, we also implemented our trainer with `pytorch-lightning`.
-If you want to test this, please replace `src.trainer` with `src.trainer_pl` of the above script.

 With Volta GPU (e.g., 2080Ti), you can further speed up training speed by adding `--fp16` option.

 You could also directly execute the script